Composite Build Configuration

 It is possible to limit the number of running composite builds, but in case with a composite build it will affect the build and all its dependencies: if the limit is set to 1 and a composite build is already running, another composite build with all its dependencies will wait in the queue until the current one finishes.

-A composite build aggregates results from dependencies (for example, all of the tests) and shows all failed/muted or ignored tests of the chain in a single place, the same applies to code coverage or results of code inspection/code duplicates analysis.
+A composite build aggregates results from dependencies (for example, all the tests) and shows all failed/muted or ignored tests of the chain in a single place, the same applies to code coverage or results of code inspection/code duplicates analysis.

 The status line of the composite builds reflects the current chain state: the number of running/queued/finished or failed dependencies.

-The progress indicator of the composite build reflects all of the dependencies, so it actually shows when the whole chain is going to finish.
+The progress indicator of the composite build reflects all the dependencies, so it actually shows when the whole chain is going to finish.

 A composite build does not have its own artifacts.
 However, you can make it display the artifacts published by its parts (dependencies) via artifact dependencies.